Goldman reigns supreme in record M&A year

 Its corporate clients, however, are generally happy to let it navigate potential conflicts of interest.

-In the case of DuPont, for example, Goldman has also been advising rival Syngenta AG SYNN.VX in its defense against a bid by Monsanto Co (MON.N).
+In the case of DuPont, for example, Goldman has also been advising rival Syngenta AG in its defense against a bid by Monsanto Co.

 “Over time, companies have become more sophisticated so banks really need to differentiate themselves more,” said Bob Hurst, a partner at private equity firm Crestview Partners who served as vice chairman of Goldman until June 2004 and head of its investment banking division from 1990 to 1999.